Frequently asked questions

 Wellbeing and Mental Health

+Many students need support at university.
 The most important thing to do is to tell a staff member if you need support.
 This could be your college support staff, a Disability Adviser, or the Counselling and Mental Health Service.
 We usually find that students tend to speak with their college support staff first.
 The college staff can then link you with the relevant departments to access your support.
 For example, they may set up a meeting with your department.
 They may ask Disability Support and/or a Mental Health Adviser to make contact with you.
-The most important thing to do is to tell a staff member if you need the support, because when you do that, the support then follows.
+The most important thing to do is to tell a staff member if you need help.

 If you are currently under CAMHS or adult mental health services and need a transfer into Durham NHS adult mental health services, we would advise you to discuss your ongoing treatment and support needs with your Care Coordinator.
 They can contact the Durham City Access Service on 01388 645 399 to discuss possible transfer; if this is not agreed, you need to see your Durham GP/doctor to discuss this as soon as you have registered here.
 It is often helpful to bring any letters or summaries about your mental health history with you, so that your new GP/doctor can take these into consideration when planning your treatment.